coffee2code/expandable-dashboard-recent-comments/readme.txt

 == Installation ==

-1. Unzip `expandable-dashboard-recent-comments.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `expandable-dashboard-recent-comments.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
 3. Visit the admin dashboard and check out the 'Comments' section of the 'Activity' widget (assuming you have recent comments and that one or more of them have been automatically excerpted)